 6. Clean up Junk files in your iPhone

-Junk files are unnecessary files that stored on your iPhone with continuous usage.
-There are many applications, contents, which are not deleted manually from the iPhone and it gradually increased layer by layer.
+Junk files are unnecessary files stored on your iPhone with continuous usage.
+Many applications contents are not deleted manually from the iPhone, and it gradually increased layer by layer.

 7. Turn off WiFi when not in use

 There might be chances for an unknown network connection when you are in public areas, coffee shops, airports, or other such places.
-It is not safe using public WiFi too.
+It is not safe to use public WiFi too.

 Go to Settings> WiFi> Toggle Off.